luyuhuang/luyuhuang.github.io/_posts/2020-01-01-2019-annual-summary.md

 ## Something Happy

-On November 9 I attended the *Risuani LIVE Beijing* concert and met Nitta Emi.
+On November 9 I attended the *LisAni!
+LIVE Beijing* concert and met Nitta Emi.
 This is my happiest day in years.

 ![concert](/assets/images/2019-annual-summary_4.jpg)